testomatio/java-reporter/improved_readme.md

 # 🚀 Testomat.io Java Reporter

-> **Transform your test reporting experience - realtime + easy analytics!**
-> Connect your Java tests directly to Testomat.io with minimal setup and maximum insight.
+> **Transform your test reporting experience!** Connect your Java tests directly to Testomat.io with minimal setup and maximum insight.

-## 🎯 Quick Start
+## 🎯 Quick Start (2 minutes setup!)

 1. **Add dependency** to your `pom.xml`:
    ```xml